Mark Tedeschi: Controversies as a prosecutor

 In 1991, the New South Wales Court of Criminal Appeal made criticism of Tedeschi in acquitting Tim Anderson of charges related to the 1978 Hilton Hotel bombing.
 Chief Justice Murray Gleeson said, in a unanimous judgement: "The trial of the appellant miscarried principally because of an error which resulted in large part from the failure of the prosecuting authorities adequately to check aspects of the Jayewardene theory.
 This was compounded by what I regard as an inappropriate and unfair attempt by the Crown to persuade the jury to draw inferences of fact, and accept argumentative suggestions, that were not properly open on the evidence.
 I do not consider that in those circumstances the Crown should be given a further opportunity to patch up its case against the appellant.
 It has already made one attempt too many to do that, and I believe that, if that attempt had never been made, there is a strong likelihood that the appellant would have been acquitted."

-Tim Anderson told ABC television that the Legal Aid Commission of NSW, acting for him, laid almost 50 complaints against Tedeschi to the NSW Bar Council.
-"None of it came to anything."
+Several legal and academic sources cite Anderson's conviction as a miscarriage of justice.
+The Legal Aid Commission of NSW, acting for Anderson, laid almost 50 complaints against Tedeschi to the NSW Bar Council, though Anderson states "None of it came to anything."

 Tedeschi was also criticised as a prosecutor in 2012 by the NSW Court of Criminal Appeal in the Gordon Wood trial.
 In acquitting Gordon Wood over the alleged murder of Caroline Byrne, the appeal judges found he relied on fiction and dangerous reasoning in the Wood case.
 Chief Judge Peter McLellan made numerous critical references to Tedeschi's presentation of evidence, concluding: "The difficulties which the prosecutor's conduct created are so significant that I am satisfied it caused the trial to miscarry occasioning a miscarriage of justice.
 The fundamental problem with the course taken by the prosecutor was that both generally and with respect to particular questions the prosecutor reversed the onus of proof."
 Subsequently, Wood lodged complaints against Tedeschi to the New South Wales Bar Association, which were all dismissed.

 In December 2017, Tedeschi wrote two email messages to state prosecutors, arguing that some of his colleagues were making inappropriate concessions to the defence.
 He said that the key role of a Crown prosecutor was "to act as a contradictor".
 The Bar Council responded that Tedeschi's messages had presented a "fundamental misunderstanding of the independent role of Crown prosecutors, as mere agents, rather than independent counsel".
 A DPP media release agreed with the main points of the Bar Council's statement.
 Tedeschi resigned as Senior Crown Prosecutor in February 2018, having announced his resignation in October 2017.